Valandur/webapi-client-java/docs/WorldApi.md

 <a name="modifyWorld"></a>
 # **modifyWorld**
-> WorldFull modifyWorld(world, body, details, accept, pretty)
+> World modifyWorld(world, body, details, accept, pretty)

 Modify a world